Life Lines

 • Asthma attacks hospitalise someone every 8 minutes; 185 people are admitted to hospital because of asthma attacks every day in the UK (a child is admitted to hospital every 20 minutes because of an asthma attack).

-• Every 10 seconds someone is having a potentially life-threatening asthma attack in the UK.
-Every day, the lives of three families are devastated by the death of a loved one to an asthma attack, and tragically two thirds of these deaths are preventable.
+• Every 10 seconds, someone is having a potentially life-threatening asthma attack in the UK.
+Every day, the lives of three families are devastated by the death of a loved one to an asthma attack, and tragically two two-thirds of these deaths are preventable.

 Asthma UK